ovh/docs/pages/platform/public-cloud/changing_hourly_monthly_billing/guide.en-ca.md

 ## Objective

 When you create a Public Cloud instance, you can choose to be billed at either an hourly or monthly rate.
-Hourly-rate instances are billed on a pay-as-you-go basis, i.e. at the end of the month, users are billed for the specific resources they have utilised.
-Monthly-rate instances can be paid for in advance, and are billed at a lower price (50% less than pay-as-you-go).
+Hourly-rate instances are billed on a pay-as-you-go basis, i.e. at the end of the month, users are billed for the hour for any specific resources have been used.
+Monthly-rate instances are most of the time 50% less expensive than hourly-rate, each month started is billed at the end of the month.
 If you initially selected hourly billing, you can switch to monthly billing at any time.

 **This guide explains how to switch from hourly to monthly billing.**